sandienunez/sandienunez.github.io/_posts/2020-09-18-tasky_ruby_on_rails_portfolio_project.markdown

 ## Coding

-There are **three essential components of code** to keep in mind when working with this Rails framework are:
+The **three essential components of code** to keep in mind when working with Rails framework are:

 * Models
 * Controllers